 - Do they seem passionate about what they’re doing?

-- Do they work in parallel industries where collaboration might be possible?
+- Do they work in adjacent industries where collaboration might be possible?

 - Are they interested in knowing their fellow coworkers?

-How much is it and what are you getting?
+How much does a coworking space costs, and what are you getting?

 Do they have the resources and accessibility you need?

-While a small desk may be fine most days, perhaps you need to meet with clients or have team huddles to strategize with your fellow freelancers.
-Your coworking space should have all of the tools you need to manage your essential business functions.
+While a small desk may be fine most days, perhaps you occasionally need to meet with clients or have team huddles to strategize with your fellow freelancers.
+This is one of the upsides of coworking spaces.
+Yours should give you the flexibility to access these other resources on a limited basis.

 Beyond the basics, you may want to make sure your space has: